repobee/repobee/docs/getting_started.rst

 For RepoBee to work at all, it needs to be provided with an access token to whichever platform instance you intend to use.
 See the `GitHub access token docs`_ for how to create a token.
 The token should have the ``repo`` and ``admin:org`` scopes.
+You can either set this token in the ``REPOBEE_TOKEN`` environment variable with whatever method you deem appropriate, or you can put it in the configuration file as described next.

 .. note::

    See :ref:`gitlab access token` if you use GitLab!

-While you can set this token in an environment variable (see :ref:`configuration`), it's more convenient to just put it in the configuration file, as you will put other default values in there.
 The ``config wizard`` command starts a configuration wizard that prompts you for default values for the available settings.
 The defaults that are set in the configuration file are *just defaults*, and can always be overridden on the command line.
-For the rest of this guide, I will assume that the config file has defaults for at least the
+For the rest of this guide, I will assume that the config file has defaults for at least the following:
-following:

 .. code-block:: bash
    :caption: config.ini